-When online travel agents (such as Priceline, Trivago, etc.) and websites selling flights detect your browser is on macOS, Apple iPhone or iPad, web visitors are usually offered a higher price than if they were browsing using an Android device.
-Companies assume customers using Macs earn more, so they try and charge more — the first case of a platform-based human discrimination?:)
+When online travel agents, such as Priceline, Trivago, etc., and websites selling flights detect your browser is on macOS, Apple iPhone, or iPad, web visitors are usually offered a higher price than if they were browsing using an Android device.
+Companies assume customers using Apple devices earn more, so they try and charge more — the first case of platform-based human discrimination? 🙂

 Switching on private browsing is good for your wallet!

-With Safari incognito mode, preventing higher prices and data sharing is easier than ever.
+With Safari’s incognito mode, preventing higher prices and data sharing is easier than ever.

 How to go incognito in Safari

-Secondly, there’s another way to to make Safari private while browsing.
+Secondly, there’s another way to make Safari private while browsing:

 - When you are online, go to the top menu.

-- A new blank Safari window will open.
+A new blank Safari window will open.
 It looks like any others, except the address bar is darker.
-Safari will also display that this is a private browsing window in the top.
+Safari will also display that this is a private browsing window at the top.

-- Now, if you open other tabs, they should also appear in private mode.
-If not, then repeat the process above.
+Now, if you open other tabs, they should also appear in private mode.
+If not, repeat the process above.

 Once you close the private browsing mode windows/tabs, you will see that none of the data was recorded in the browser history.